ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 ### Connection settings

 The parameter `publishingInterval` is relevant for asynchronous reading.
-It defines the shortest update time of the backend.
+It defines the shortest update time of the backend given in ms.
 Server side data updates that happen faster than the publishing interval will not be seen by the backend.
 The unit of the publishing interval is ms and in case no publishing interval is given a publishing of 500ms is used.
 No queues are used on the backend side!

 If the connection to the server is lost the backend will try to recover the connection after a specified timeout.
 The default timeout is 5000ms.